 Dark, moody hues are all the rage on home exteriors.
-Rich, bold shades of black and gray create an impactful statement from the street and can emphasize striking features of your home’s facade.
+Rich, bold shades of black and gray create an impactful statement from the street and can emphasize striking features of your home’s façade.
 However, diving into the dark side can be intimidating, especially with so many black paints on the market.
 Here at brick&batten, we love working with Soot by Benjamin Moore.
-Read on for our honest review of this stunning shade.
+Read on for our review of this stunning, on-trend shade.

 Say It With Soot

 Whether you’re ready to douse your entire exterior in an inky black shade or you’re looking to accent some of your home’s best features, Soot by Benjamin Moore is a universally loved paint.
 With a Light Reflective Value (LRV) of 4.11, it’s close to the true-black side of the spectrum but is light enough to let some of its cool blue undertones shine through.